syzoths/syzoths/README.md

 <p align="center"> ≫ Cuddling, booping, whatever else is fine with me.
 I don't mind what you do to my pixel horse </p>

 <p align="center"> ≫ If you wanna talk, shoot me a whisper, or send something on my Guestbook!
-I'm usually AFK, but I will get back to you as soon as I can </p>
+I'm usually AFK, but I'll get back to you as soon as I can </p>

 <p align="center"> ≫ More about me on my straw page and rentry </p>